Gaming industry under DDoS attack. Get DDoS protection now. Start onboarding

 Protecting your website isn’t a one-time task.
 It’s important to regularly scan for vulnerabilities in a website’s code and application layer.
 Vulnerability scanners focus on identifying and listing weaknesses on your site, serving as a first step toward risk mitigation.

-Tools that can help protect websites against malicious traffic on an ongoing basis include WAAP and DDoS protection.
+Tools that can help protect websites against malicious traffic on an ongoing basis include WAAP security and DDoS protection.
 These work in the background to protect your infrastructure against common assaults before they happen, so you don’t have to mitigate the aftermath.
 By outsourcing them to a reliable third-party provider, you can sit back and relax knowing that your security solution is working to stop even the most complex and new threats.

 How Gcore can help keep your website safe

 There’s still time to implement security measures for your website before the holiday shopping season kicks in.
-Gcore’s proven edge security solutions, WAAP and DDoS Protection, can help protect your website and e-commerce framework.
+Gcore’s proven edge security solutions, cloud WAAP and DDoS Protection, can help protect your website and e-commerce framework.

 If you’d like to discuss your holiday security concerns with us, get in touch.
 One of our experts can help you decide what’s right for your business so you can focus on serving your customers instead of fending off fraudsters.